oracle/fmw-kubernetes/docs-source/content/oam/validate-sso-using-webgate/_index.md

 1. Delete all servers in **Server Lists** except for the one just created, and click `Apply`.

-1. Click Download to download the webgate zip file.
+1. Click **Download** to download the webgate zip file.
 Copy the zip file to the desired WebGate.

+1. Delete the cache from `<OHS_DOMAIN_HOME>/servers/ohs1/cache` and restart Oracle HTTP Server.